h3poteto/ruby-block.el/README.md

 Because ruby-block require ruby-mode.

-So I customized for enhanced-ruby-mode.
+So I customized ruby-block.el for enhanced-ruby-mode.
-You can use ruby-block in enhanced-ruby-mode, if you yus this ruby-block.el.
+You can use ruby-block in enhanced-ruby-mode, if you use this ruby-block.el.

 Original ruby-block.el is [adolfosousa/ruby-block.el](https://github.com/adolfosousa/ruby-block.el).